Theatre Writer, Theatrical Acquisitions Agent, Drama Festival Adjudicator …

 Looking for your next production?
 Looking for a publisher?

 Martin is contracted to the Theatrical Publishers, Stagescripts.

 WHERE IS THE LIFE?
-A bitter sweet drama about The Beeches residential home for 'retired gentlemen of the stage'.
+A black comedy about The Beeches residential home for 'retired gentlemen of the stage'.
 They have come from a bygone world and have now created a new world which is bound together by images, reflections, memories, longings of the past but equally, yearnings for a future.
 And when Kelly the new Care Assistant arrives, everyone's world is placed in turmoil as they all learn about themselves, loss, love and what really matters.

 What the audience thought...
 "Is there anybody there?"

 First night audience feedback on social media following the premiere:

 "Pure brilliance" ...
 "Absolutely gripped" ...
 "Excellent script" ...
 "Brilliantly acted" ...
 “A very original and entertaining piece of theatre” ...
 “A really thought provoking play.
 I loved it … what a mixture of emotions” ...
 "Really enjoyed last night.
 Great play, funny and dark at the same time.
 Highly recommended" ...
 "Brilliant in every way.
 Totally loved it.
 Well done to all of you.
 Martin has such excellent writing skills; I actually couldn't wait to get back in the theatre at the interval to see how things panned out.
 Totally awesome" ...
 "Seriously, the play was fabulous.
 Get down there this week."